mirix/approaches-to-diarisation/emotions/README.md

 Namely, a conversation segment rich in negatively-flagged sentences typically deserves further inspection.

-Each emotion paradigm has a different scope of applicability and I therefore though it would be useful to be able to translate from one into another.
+Each emotion paradigm has a different scope of applicability and I therefore though it would be useful being able to translate from one into another.

 This work is loosely inspired by: